paol-imi/blockly-gamepad/docs/docs/markdowns/asynchronizer.md

 ## Game example

-Building a game with `gamepad.js` like [the-aviator](https://paol-imi.github.io/the-aviator) may require some management, more or less complicated, of the `asynchronous` part.
+Building a game with `blockly-gamepad` like [the-aviator](https://paol-imi.github.io/the-aviator) may require some management, more or less complicated, of the `asynchronous` part.

 For example, if an `animation` is running and you need to reset the full game some problems may occur.